 Teens can apply for an intermediate license at the age of 16 and after completing 180 days with a permit and 50 hours of driving practice time, 10 of which must be at night.
 After passing a road test, the Intermediate Restricted License will be issued, with the following restrictions:

 - Driving between 11 p.m. and 6 a.m. is prohibited except when a parent, guardian, or other approved driver is in the passenger seat, for work or school activities, or for other approved activities including hunting or fishing with a valid license

 - There can be only one passenger in the vehicle, unless the passenger is over 21 with a valid license, or is an immediate family member or for approved school transportation

 - Use of a mobile device is prohibited

 Intermediate Unrestricted License (Level 2)

 After one year, teen drivers can graduate to the Unrestricted Intermediate License.
-This license has no restrictions, although use of a mobile device while driving remains prohibited.
+This license has no restrictions, although the use of a mobile device while driving remains prohibited.
 The license will still display the word intermediate prominently.

 Teens in Tennessee must maintain school attendance at all times or face revocation of driving privileges.
-A student who drops out may regain driving privileges by returning to school and making satisfactory progress, however a second dropout will result in full termination of the driver’s license until the age of 18.
+A student who drops out may regain driving privileges by returning to school and making satisfactory progress, however, a second dropout will result in full termination of the driver’s license until the age of 18.

 As soon as a teen driver obtains their first intermediate license, they must be added to an insurance policy to guarantee responsibility.
-In most cases, the teen is added to the policy belonging to a parent or guardian, and can remain there as long as they are living at home.
+In most cases, the teen is added to the policy belonging to a parent or guardian and can remain there as long as they are living at home.
 Teens who establish a residence away from home will need to obtain their own personal insurance policy.

 For a list of companies that we recommend, visit our Best Insurance Companies page.